thephez/dash-user-docs/introduction/information.rst

   important that these are kept secure and secret.

 PrivateSend
-  :ref:`PrivateSend <privatesend>` obscures the source of funds in order to maintain financial privacy between users.
+  :ref:`PrivateSend <coinjoin>` obscures the source of funds in order to maintain financial privacy between users.
 It can be turned on or off at the users' discretion.